British Rail Class 81

-The British Rail Class 81 is a class of AC electric locomotives that formerly operated on the West Coast Main Line of the London Midland Region of British Rail.
-Originally designated AL1, it was the first type of AC electric locomotive to be delivered to British Railways.
+The British Rail Class 81 is a type of AC electric locomotives that formerly operated on the West Coast Main Line of British Rail's London Midland Region.
+Originally designated AL1, it was the first class of AC electric locomotive to be delivered to British Railways.

 History

 As part of the modernisation of the West Coast Main Line, which included electrification, 100 locomotives of five types were acquired; each type from a different manufacturer.

 The first locomotives to be delivered were type AL1, designed by British Thomson-Houston (BTH), an order being placed for 25 examples.
-Of these, 23 were for use on passenger trains with a top speed of 100 mph and were designated Type A. The other two locomotives were intended for freight train use, and geared for a top speed of 80 mph; these were designated Type B.
+Of these, 23 were for use on passenger trains with a top speed of 100 mph and were designated Type A. The other two locomotives were intended for freight train use and geared for a top speed of 80 mph; these were designated Type B.

-Before the work was completed, BTH amalgamated with Metropolitan Vickers to form AEI (Associated Electrical Industries) traction division and it was under this name that the locomotives were built in 1959 under subcontract by Birmingham Railway Carriage & Wagon in Smethwick.
+Before the work was completed, BTH amalgamated with Metropolitan Vickers to form Associated Electrical Industries (AEI) traction division and it was under this name that the locomotives were built in 1959, under subcontract by Birmingham Railway Carriage & Wagon in Smethwick.
 The first locomotive, E3001, was handed over to British Railways on 27 November 1959.
 The type was initially used for crew training on the Styal Line between Manchester and Crewe.

-The AL1 were numbered E3001 - E3023 and E3096 / E3097; the first twenty-three being Type A and the last two Type B (numbered E3301 and E3302).
-However, these last two were actually geared for passenger service, being delivered in February 1964 as E3096 and E3097.
+The AL1 were numbered E3001-E3023 and E3096/97; the first twenty-three being Type A and the last two Type B (initially numbered E3301 and E3302).
+However, these last two were actually geared for passenger service, being delivered in February 1964.

 Power supply

 The locomotives always worked on power provided by overhead catenary, energised at 25,000 V AC.
-However, the main transformer, normally operated with the four windings in series, could be operated at 6250V AC with the transformer windings in parallel.
+However, the main transformer, normally operated with the four windings in series, could be operated at 6250 V AC with the transformer windings in parallel.
 This voltage was initially to be used where limited clearances gave concern over use of the higher voltage.
-However, this approach was never used on the West Coast Main Line, although it was employed elsewhere such as Glasgow Central in the initial 'Blue Train' electrification there.
+However, this approach was never used on the West Coast Main Line, although it was employed elsewhere such as in the initial Blue Train electrification there.
 By the time the WCML wiring was extended to Glasgow, it had been revised there to the mainstream 25 kV voltage.

+The output of the transformer is converted to DC for the four six pole traction motors by three air-cooled six-anode pumpless steel tank mercury-arc rectifiers.
+The motors are also forced cooled.
+Voltage to the motors was governed by a 39 step tap changer on the low voltage side of the transformer.

 Operations

-The class only operated on the West Coast Main Line because they were restricted to lines electrified at 25 kV AC.
+The class only operated on the West Coast Main Line, initially because they were restricted to lines electrified at 25 kV AC.
 Cities where these engines could be seen included London, Birmingham, Manchester, Liverpool and Glasgow.
 They operated passenger, freight and parcel trains.
-There is no record of operation on the ex-Great Eastern line, which was being electrified at the time of their introduction, nor subsequently on the East Coast Main Line (ECML) when that was electrified in the 1980s.

 Renumbering

-Under the TOPS system, twenty-two examples were reclassified as Class 81 and numbered 81001 - 81022.
+Under the TOPS system, twenty-two examples were reclassified as Class 81 from 1972 and were numbered 81001-81022.